fixrb/brutal/README.md

 ## Overview

-Let __Brutal__ shape for you the actual behavior of your code against as many combinations of challenges as needed.
+Let __Brutal__ shape for you in no time the actual behavior of your code through as many combinations of contexts as needed.

-Without giving the power to test everything, it makes it easy to generate in no time a set of tests for all relevant contexts.

-By delegating to __Brutal__ this repetitive (and redundant) job of writing tests, you'll be able to focus on your core business: the code.
+By delegating to __Brutal__ the repetitive (and redundant) task of writing tests, you'll be able to focus on your core business: the code itself.

 ## Why